pippo-java/pippo/README.md

 });

-//or more concise using Java 8 lambdas
+// or more concise using Java 8 lambdas

 GET("/", (request, response, chain) -> response.send("Hello World"));
 ```